Floating man

-Floating man is the proper translation of the verb "yahwā in al-Nafs," which means "to fall down."
-Flying man is another term used cohesively to describe a floating man.
-According to Ibn Sina, it is considered a thought experiment to determine if the soul exists or not.
-This is an argument to determine if there is consciousness.
+The floating man, flying man, or man suspended in air argument is a thought experiment by the Persian philosopher Ibn Sina (Avicenna) which argues for the existence of the soul.
+This thought experiment is used to argue in favor of knowledge by presence.

 Background

-It has been said that Ibn Sina wrote the argument while imprisoned in the castle of Fardajan in the Iranian province of Hamadan.
+Ibn Sina wrote the argument while imprisoned in the castle of Fardajan in the Iranian province of Hamadan.
 He concluded that the soul is immaterial and substantial.
-He also claimed that all humans could not deny their consciousness and awareness.
+He also claimed that no human could deny their own consciousness or awareness.
 According to Ibn Sina, the floating man could attain the concept of being without any sense experience.